it-is-nidah/quiz_6-Intro_to_Programming/Veterans heroic deeds.md

 #### **3.6 Search by Branch**

 ## **Tips**
+* Starter code has been provided: 'heroicDeeds.cpp'
+  * You may use this template to get started.
 * Implement **one function at a time** and test it.
 * Use **meaningful names** for veterans’ branches.
 * Always check for **empty vectors** before looping.